-To develop a better understanding of trends across Minnesota, this report will be using two different breakdowns: a) maps highlighting data at the individual county level, and b) county-level data aggregated into four categories developed by the Minnesota State Demographer: entirely rural; town/rural mix; urban/town/rural mix; and entirely urban (Figure 1).
+To develop a better understanding of trends across Minnesota, this report displays data in two different way: a) maps highlighting data at the individual county level, and b) county-level data aggregated into four categories developed by the Minnesota State Demographer: entirely rural; town/rural mix; urban/town/rural mix; and entirely urban (Figure 1).
 As the names suggest, counties have been grouped based on the degree of their "ruralness" or "urbanness."
 The appendix provides more complete definitions for each of these categories.